July 21st 2021 marked the inaugural CyberShift event, held online a summary of that event is currently being prepared and will be posted here.

 Attended the inaugural event

-Poor workplace culture.
-This intrinsic cultural problem and mindset within the cyber security sector [see “Beware the Brilliant Cybersecurity Jerk” article in Edition 2 of the magazine] is preventing a sizeable pool of capable talent from joining the industry.
+This intrinsic cultural problem and mindset within the cyber security sector is preventing a sizeable pool of capable talent from joining the industry.
 It is also causing a retention problem and it is hindering Australia from tackling cyber threats in the most inclusive, collaborative and, therefore, the most optimum way.

-Recruiting for fit and with purpose.
-When recruiting, employers are asked to consider not only the skillsets of its potential employees but whether they are the right fit for a good workplace culture, and in turn, whether their company is worthy of such w
+When recruiting, employers are asked to consider not only the skillsets of its potential employees but whether they are the right fit for a good workplace culture.

-What can be done to resolve the issue?
+What can be done to tackle the issues?

-Listen harder and actively, try and embrace the ideas of fellow colleagues, especially if they differ to yours.
-At a bare minimum, be kind and choose to challenge if a situation feels uncomfortable or unjust.
+Listen actively and embrace the diversity and ideas of fellow colleagues, especially if they differ from yours.
+Be kind and choose to challenge if a situation feels uncomfortable or unjust.

 Can be affected by poor